-Applicants who are not working toward a degree or certificate from Freed-Hardeman University or who wish to take courses on a noncredit (audit) basis may apply for admission as a special student.
+Applicants who are not pursuing a degree or certificate from FHU or who desire to take courses on a noncredit (audit) basis may apply for admission as a special student.
+Acceptance as non-degree seeking students is subject to approval by the Office of Admissions, and these students are subject to the same admissions requirements and policies as degree seeking students.
+Non-degree seeking students are not eligible to receive university scholarships or honors.